All Products

 curl -X POST ${GATEWAY_IP}:8081/v1/chat/completions -H 'Content-Type: application/json' -d @./round2.txt

-4. Check the logs to confirm that prefix-cache-aware routing in estimation mode is working.
+4. Check the extension logs to confirm prefix-aware routing is active.

 Expected output: